-Nestled among a cluster of lounges in the North terminal, the No1 Lounge can be accessed through the Priority Pass, Dragon Pass, Lounge Key and Lounge Club programmes (among others), or you can pay a one-off entry fee of £40.
-I was visiting on a Friday evening under membership of Lounge Club, which came as a perk with a new Amex.
+Nestled among a cluster of lounges in the North terminal, the No1 Lounge can be accessed through the Priority Pass, Dragon Pass, and Lounge Key programmes (among others), or you can pay a one-off entry fee of £40.
+I was visiting on a Friday evening under membership of Priority Pass (formerly Lounge Club), which came as a perk with a new Amex.

 To get into the lounge, you’ll need to get past its gatekeeper by showing your programme membership card, which can involve a little queueing.
 You can book in advance at the No1 Lounge site for a cheaper entry fee and to guarantee entry.
 There’s also a dress code, but it doesn’t appear overly strict.

 On my visit, the lounge appeared to be almost at capacity.
 You’re not allocated a table on entry and at first glance, none were available.
 However, I soon discovered the spacious “library” area (don’t worry, you won’t get told off if you use your phone) with its Chesterfields, low lighting and golden-age-of-flying memorabilia.

 The lounge enjoys views of the runway but, surprisingly, you don’t really hear the planes.
 TVs showing BBC Parliament and the latest from the Ashes were on mute with subtitles, and overall, despite a fairly lively bar, it’s a pleasantly tranquil space.

 With just the one departures screen, by the entrance, and the option to stay for up to three hours, you’ll want to take care not to relax to the point of missing your flight.